 Applications Genetic Engineering in Animal Husbandry:

+Genetic engineering applications have been used in the field of animal genetic modification.
 The aim of this use is to produce genetically engineered animals that meet the human needs of different products and shapes.

+➜The application of genetic engineering is based on the introduction of the desired genes into the genome of livestock.
 These genes work to resist viruses and infections, resulting in a greater quantity of nutrients, in addition to increasing their nutritional value, and the possibility of increasing the proportion of a certain component of the nutritional value of these substances to meet market demand such as increasing the percentage of omega-3 acids in fish, and reducing the incidence of cardiovascular disease in people who eat these fishes.

 ➜Increasing the speed of growth, by providing it with the gene for rapid growth hormone.